biolab/orange3-datafusion/doc/chaining.md

 -------

 This widget is great for constructing profiles that relate objects, which are not directly connected in a fusion graph.
-In the example below we have three data sets: ontology terms for genes, literature on genes and literature on ontology terms.
-To see how genes are related to ontology terms through literature, we use **Chaining**.
-The widget will display fusion graph, where you can select the term you want to chain.
+In the example below we have three data sets: annotations of genes from the Gene Ontology, literature on genes and literature on ontology terms.
+We use **Chaining** to see how genes relate to ontology terms.

 <img src="images/Chaining-Example.png" alt="image" width="600">